 The award will be given to a member who exemplifies humanitarian ideals and attributes by:

-- Contributing significantly to alleviating human suffering and improving the quality of life and oral health of individuals both in the U.S. and abroad
+- Contributing significantly to alleviating human suffering and improving the quality of life and oral health of individuals in the United States

 - Demonstrating significant leadership and outstanding humanitarian volunteer accomplishments that bring honor to the profession